 Can’t wait to see everyone whip up their best Paleo Zucchini Bread!Print

-- Preheat oven to 350F and prepare loaf pan with coconut oil and parchment paper.
+- Preheat oven to 350F and prepare loaf pan with parchment paper and nonstick spray.

 - In a small bowl, mix together almond flour, salt, baking soda, cinnamon and nutmeg.